OneMain Holdings Inc. (OMF) Shares Down Despite Recent Market Volatility - News Heater

 OMF’s Market Performance

-OMF stock saw an increase of 2.13% in the past week, with a monthly gain of 11.80% and a quarterly increase of 21.73%.
-The volatility ratio for the week is 2.06%, and the volatility levels for the last 30 days are 2.03% for OneMain Holdings Inc. (OMF).
-The simple moving average for the last 20 days is 7.07% for OMF stock, with a simple moving average of 23.21% for the last 200 days.
+OMF stock saw an increase of -6.45% in the past week, with a monthly gain of 7.76% and a quarterly increase of 16.83%.
+The volatility ratio for the week is 1.78%, and the volatility levels for the last 30 days are 2.04% for OneMain Holdings Inc. (OMF).
+The simple moving average for the last 20 days is -0.99% for OMF’s stock, with a simple moving average of 15.94% for the last 200 days.

 Analysts’ Opinion of OMF